heesungkim010/Crypto-Exchange-Simulator-BE/README.md

 3_1.
 Update the current price of the external exchange.
 3_2.
 Now there are two kinds of prices.
 One is the current price(the very last updated price), and the other is previous price(the second last updated price)
 3_3.
 Fill the orders of prices between the current price and the previous price.
 Get the indexes of the array and fill all the orders in the hash tables.
+3-4.
+Update the current price of trading system simulator.

  I’ve also considered some other options using dynamic array, linked list, trees(red-black tree, b+ tree).
 However, the data structure above was best in time complexity.